the-drunk-coder/megra-doc/docs/tutorial/modifying-sound.md

-# Modifying the Event Stream
+# Modifying Sounds

 Every generator emits a stream of sound events that flow towards the sink (sx).
 The events can be manipulated along the way, either in a probabilistic or in a step-based fashion.
+That way, we can **modify** the sounds we make.

-You can also filter for certain event types.
+You can also filter for certain event types, so that your modifications can be more fine-grained.

 ## pear - probability-based